harryho/blog-hugo/content/cache/golang/go-program-lang.md

 }
 ```

-The call counter(naturals) implicitly converts naturals, a value of type chan int , to the type of the parameter, chan<-int .
+Thee call counter(naturals) implicitly converts naturals, a value of type chan int , to the type of the parameter, chan<-int .
 The printer(squares) call does a similar implicit conversion to <-chan int .
 Conversions from bidirectional to unidirectional channel types are permitted in any assignment.
 There is no going back, however: once you have a value of a unidirectional type such as chan<-int , there is no way to obtain from it a value of type chan int that refers to the same channel data structure.

 ### Buffered Channels